IbooSama/3-musketeers/cash/README.md

 <h2> Files in cash folder</h2>
+For jsdoc and help go to the cash/bin/out/index.html in your web browser

 Currencies.json : Contains the lists of the currencies that the program display

 index.js : Take the data from the user which allow to make the process of conversion

 helpers.js : Help and give to the user informations and the different commands of the program

+cash.js : Convert the currencies to another one

 Outro
 -